 - Kids Need Camp: We are doing everything we can to GET KIDS TO CAMP – in one space, away from technology, playing outside and having fun together.

 - Stronger Together: Keeping our community connected during the coming year through programming is essential.
-We will continue to offer a variety of virtual gatherings and activities including new camper programs, aidah (age group) activities, community Kabbalat Shabbat and Havdalah programs and more.
-We plan to partner with our families, community Rabbis and schools to see how Ramah Darom can best support our chanichim (campers) and keep the Ramah spirit strong.
+We have been offering a variety of virtual gatherings and activities including new camper programs, aidah (age group) activities, community Kabbalat Shabbat and Havdalah programs and more.
+We have been partnering with our families, community Rabbis and schools to see how Ramah Darom can best support our chanichim (campers) and keep the Ramah spirit strong.
 We recognize that a summer away from Camp with a 22-month gap, as opposed to a 10-month gap between summers, requires a greater need for connectedness and support.

 - Brit (Covenant) that we ask families to participate in and sign prior to arrival in order to keep our community safe.
 You can find the Covid Brit on your family dashboard.

-- Negative COVID-19 molecular (PCR) test results must be presented to our medical team at check-in.
+- Negative COVID-19 molecular (PCR) test results must be presented to our medical team at check-in, regardless of vaccination status.
 Test to be taken 2-3 days before arriving at Camp.